 This comparison between the MP-40 and PPSh-41 highlights differing design philosophies.
 John Keene favors the MP-40 for its ergonomics and adaptations for higher magazine capacity, while Ian McCollum prefers the PPSh-41 for its high rate of fire and semi-auto selector.
 Both speakers acknowledge the controllability of their preferred weapon despite its characteristics.

-This video provides an in-depth examination of a rare, one-of-a-kind prototype Smith & Wesson No. 3 Russian Pattern Revolver featuring a unique Bird's Head grip conversion.
-Expert firearm historian Ian McCollum details the revolver's history, its Russian contract origins, and the meticulous gunsmithing involved in reshaping the grip frame.
-The presentation highlights the craftsmanship and prototype markings, offering insights into rejected experimental designs.
+This video provides an expert-level examination of a unique prototype Smith & Wesson No. 3 Russian Pattern Revolver featuring a Bird's Head grip conversion.
+Ian McCollum details the historical context, mechanical features, and exceptional craftsmanship involved in this rare piece, highlighting its significance as an early Russian contract prototype.

 Gun Laws by State